COVID-19 Vaccine Guide: Here are the answers to the vaccine distribution in Pennsylvania, cost, and side effects

 Which COVID-19 vaccines are available?

-Currently, two vaccines are authorized and recommended to prevent COVID-19.
+Currently, three vaccines are authorized and recommended to prevent COVID-19.

 The Pfizer-BioNTech COVID-19 vaccine is recommended for people aged 16 years and older, according to the Pa.
 Department of Health.